kapsner/BiasCorrector/FAQ.md

 Example: to upload a file for bias correction of type 2, that contains the calibration data for the calibration step '12.5' (true degree of calibration = 12.5) it need to be named the following:
   *'my-calibrationfile_CS12_5.csv'*

+## What is exactly being checked during BiasCorrector's data preprocessing?

+Some of the preprocessing steps are applied to all uploaded files, some only to the experimental data, others only to type 2 input data.
+The following gives a structured overview over all preprocessing steps:

+*All uploaded files:*
+- the filename ends with '.csv' or '.CSV'

+*Experimental data:*

+- All files

+- Type 1:

+- Type 2:

+*Calibration data:*

+- All files

+- Type 1:

+- Type 2: